 Ollivierre’s cricketing abilities would also take him on further overseas’ trips (albeit on much shorter journeys than the 4,000-mile voyage across the North Atlantic from the West Indies which had brought him to England back in 1900 in the first place).
 In August 1909, Ollivierre travelled around Northern Ireland with a touring cricket side calling themselves the “Lancashire Nomads”, which included various well-known former county players, including fellow former Derbyshire County cricketing brothers Walter Sugg (1860-1933) and Frank Sugg (1862-1933).

-Later, in 1925, Ollivierre accepted an appointment with the Amsterdam Cricket League, coaching school children in Holland, something he continued to do annually through to the late 1930s.
-Cricket was a reasonably popular sport in the Netherlands in the 19th-century with regular touring matches taking place between English and Dutch teams throughout the 1890s.
-However, at the beginning of the 20th-century, cricket had fallen out of favour amongst the Dutch, partly, it is thought, as a result of the Dutch population’s disapproval of English military interventions against the Boers in South Africa, prompting them to turn away from a game they regarded as tarnished with English associations.
+Later, in 1925, Ollivierre accepted an appointment with the Amsterdam Cricket League, coaching cricket in Holland, something he continued to do annually through to the outbreak of the Second World War in 1939.
+Cricket had been a reasonably popular sport in the Netherlands in the 19th-century with regular touring matches taking place between English and Dutch teams throughout the 1890s.
+However, at the beginning of the 20th-century, cricket had fallen out of favour amongst the Dutch, partly, it is thought, as a result of disapproval of English military interventions against the Boers in South Africa, prompting them to turn away from a game they came to see as tarnished with English associations.
 Ollivierre thereby helped to play a role in reviving the fortunes of cricket in the Netherlands, contributing to what is generally thought to be the heyday of Dutch cricket in the 1930s.

 Ollivierre’s sporting talents were not just restricted to cricket.
 He was an excellent all-round sportsman.
-Outside of cricket, he also represented Matlock competitively at lawn tennis, hockey and golf whilst living in the town between the years 1906 - 1911.
+Way back in 1894, he was awarded a silver cup for winning a half mile running race whilst at Trinidad College.
+On English shores, outside of cricket, he also represented Matlock competitively at lawn tennis, hockey and golf whilst living in the town between the years 1906 - 1911.
 Playing alongside him for Matlock Hockey Club (which became the Darley Dale Hockey Club in 1909) was fellow Derbyshire county cricketer (and former county captain) Albert Edward Lawton (1879-1955) who also played club cricket with Ollivierre at Darley Dale.

 Living in rural Derbyshire for so many years and playing sports where the people around him were almost exclusively white, Ollivierre clearly had to endure racial prejudices of the time which must have made life difficult for him both on and off the sports' field.
-Black people in England in Ollivierre’s day were often viewed with suspicion and treated with outright hostility.
+Black people in England in Ollivierre’s day were often viewed with suspicion and treated with outright hostility (as illustrated by the alleged clash Ollivierre had with Buffalo Bill in Glossop mentioned above).
 Although it was said that a decline in form brought on by worsening eyesight issues was the principle reason for him getting jettisoned from the Derbyshire first-team at the end of the 1907 season, there is a suggestion that racism may also have been a factor, particularly in light of how Ollivierre continued to excel at cricket at club level in the county in subsequent seasons.
 In a letter to the Sheffield Independent newspaper, published on 26th July 1909, a correspondent, who described himself as a long-time supporter of Derbyshire County Cricket Club, bemoaned how the Derbyshire selectors had frozen out Ollivierre of the county set-up for the past couple of years despite him being “one of the finest bats in the country”.
-The correspondent acknowledged how “some have taken exception to his colour” but reasoned that the county selection committee would do “better to play a man with a black face than a black character” (Sheffield Independent, 26 Jul 1909 p.
-8).
+The correspondent acknowledged how “some have taken exception to his colour” but reasoned that the county selection committee would do “better to play a man with a black face than a black character” (Sheffield Independent, 26 Jul 1909 p.8).

 That Ollivierre won so many admirers and made a success of his time in England as a cricketer, despite the ingrained and open racism in the country at the time, is testament not only to his cricketing skill but also to his strength of character and personality.
 It is clear he was a popular and engaging figure, equally adept at make friends off the cricket pitch as he was at attracting fans on it.
 Local newspaper articles from the time included glowing assessments of his character.
 In one report, he was described as “intelligent and well-spoken” (North Devon Gazette, 31 Jul 1900 p.
 6).
 Another report gushed how: “Gifted with an attractive manner, his unassuming and pleasant ways have won for him many friends in “picturesque Derbyshire”” (Todmorden Advertiser and Hebden Bridge Newsletter, 6 Sep 1901 p.6).